bicycle-codes/crypto-util/README.md

 Utility functions for working with crypto keys in the browser or node.

 This is some helpful functions that make it easier to work with cryptography.
 Note this does *not* deal with storing keys.
-Look at [@bicycle-codes/webauthn-keys](https://github.com/bicycle-codes/webauthn-keys/) (biometric authentication), or using `indexedDB` for help with that.
+Look at using [@bicycle-codes/webauthn-keys](https://github.com/bicycle-codes/webauthn-keys/) (biometric authentication) or `indexedDB` for help with that.

 > [!TIP]
 > Request "persistent" storage with the [`.persist()`](https://developer.mozilla.org/en-US/docs/Web/API/StorageManager/persist) method in the browser.

+The install size is kind of large (9.77 MB) because this includes a minified bundle of the [sodium library](https://github.com/jedisct1/libsodium.js).

 > [!TIP]
 > [See the docs generated from typescript](https://bicycle-codes.github.io/crypto-util/)